Common Trust

 Learn how The Ready transitioned to an Employee Ownership Trust (EOT) to align its ownership structure with how it already operated - protecting independence, sharing profits, and strengthening employee ownership.

-When The Ready’s founder stepped away, the leadership team paused to reflect.
-The company was already running on distributed authority, transparent decision-making, and shared stewardship — principles that were already part of its DNA.
-What they needed wasn’t a new way of working, but an ownership structure that reflected it.
+When The Ready's founder stepped away, the leadership team paused to reflect.
+The company was already running on distributed authority, transparent decision-making, and shared stewardship.
+What they needed was an ownership structure that reflected how they already worked.

 The challenge: Formalizing the structure they'd already built

-The culture and systems were clear — but the legal structure wasn’t.
+The culture and systems were clear - but the legal structure was not.

-- Protect independence.
-The ownership model needed to preserve how the company was already operating, not compromise it.
+1. Protect independence.
+The ownership model needed to preserve how the company was already operating.

-- Make ownership inclusive.
-As a public benefit corporation, The Ready wanted every employee to share in the value created, without extra administrative burden or exclusions.
+2. Make ownership inclusive.
+As a public-benefit corporation, The Ready wanted every employee to share in value creation without unnecessary complexity.

 The process: Exploring ownership options